espaspw/Resource-Guide/resources.md

 # Chinese-English Exchange Resources

-The resource document list for the Chinese-English exchange discord server: https://discord.gg/ADdR45y.
-Mostly tailors to learning Mandarin and Cantonese.
-Links dialects, Classical, and older Chinese however are more than welcome.
+A document listing resources for the Chinese-English Exchange Discord server: https://discord.gg/ADdR45y.
+Mostly tailored to learning Mandarin and Cantonese.
+Resources for other dialects as well as for historical and Classical Chinese are more than welcome, however.

-If you find any problems with these resources listed or have suggestions, please leave comments in the resources channel of the discord.
-Many of these links have not been vetted, so usage experience is more than welcome.
+If you have feedback or suggestions, or any problems using the resources, please leave comments in the resources channel of the Discord.
+Many links have not been vetted, so sharing your experience using them is encouraged.

-Mandarin and Cantonese lessons sections should be focused around getting a person with no knowledge to beginner/intermediate level.
+Mandarin and Cantonese lessons sections should be focused around getting a person to a beginner/intermediate level from zero.
 Once they reach that point, they should be looking towards native content for self-study.

 # Table of Contents